Since time immemorial, humans have fantasized about discovering a simple solution to turning back the hands of time.

 - Claimed to provide “miraculous” benefits with little to no clinical evidence to back them up.

 - Shrouded in mystery.
-In other words, there’s often very little (if any) information available about the companies who make them.
+There’s often very little (if any) information available about the companies who make them.

 - Riddled with customer complaints.

-With this in mind, now that we know what trial-based anti-aging products are, let’s take a brief look at how they work.
+With this in mind, let’s take a brief look at how this scam works:

-Obviously, the defining characteristics of trial-based anti-aging products are that they’re 1) sold only online, and 2) only through “free” trials.
-So let’s examine how the process works so that you can have as much information at your side as possible the next time you encounter one:
+Obviously, the defining characteristics of trial-based anti-aging products are that they’re sold only online and only through “free” trials.
+So let’s examine how the process works so that you can recognize it the next time you encounter one: